FAQs

 I would like more information about DCI in general.

-We host Info Sessions for prospective families at DCI monthly from October-April, which include a presentation about DCI’s programs and a student-led tour.
-Please visit this page for more information and recordings from previous sessions.
+We host monthly Info Sessions for prospective families from January through April, featuring a presentation about DCI’s programs and a student-led tour.
+Families can visit this page for more information and recordings from previous sessions, and explore DCI’s My School DC profile to learn more about our school.

 I am interested in employment.
 What positions are open?